Doron Zeilberger

-Doron Zeilberger (דורון ציילברגר; born 2 July 1950) is an Israeli-American mathematician, known for his work in combinatorics.
+Doron Zeilberger (דורון ציילברגר; born 2 July 1950) is an Israeli-American mathematician.
+He is known for his work in combinatorics and writings on ultrafinitism.

 Education and career

 He received his doctorate from the Weizmann Institute of Science in 1976, under the direction of Harry Dym, with the thesis "New Approaches and Results in the Theory of Discrete Analytic Functions."
 He is a Board of Governors Professor of Mathematics at Rutgers University.

 Mathematical work

 Zeilberger has made contributions to combinatorics, hypergeometric identities, and q-series.
 He gave the first proof of the alternating sign matrix conjecture, noteworthy not only for its mathematical content, but also for the fact that Zeilberger recruited nearly a hundred volunteer checkers to "pre-referee" the paper.
 In 2011, together with Manuel Kauers and Christoph Koutschan, Zeilberger proved the q-TSPP conjecture, which was independently stated in 1983 by George Andrews and David P. Robbins.

 Zeilberger is an ultrafinitist.
 He is also known for crediting his computer "Shalosh B. Ekhad" as a co-author ("Shalosh" and "Ekhad" mean "Three" and "One" in Hebrew respectively, referring to his first computer, an AT&T 3B1), and for his provocative opinions published on his "Dr. Z's Opinions" page.